-The Board of Directors composed of the Association Directors and Executive Committee members shall meet at least three (3) times a year or as often as the business of the Association requires.
-Regular scheduled Board Meetings will be held in the months of March, June and December.
-Each member of the Board of Directors is entitled to one (1) vote on all business to come before each Board Meeting.
+The Board of Directors composed of the Association Directors and Executive Committee Members shall meet four (4) times per year or as often as the business of the Association requires.
+Regular scheduled Board Meetings will be held in the months of March, June, September, and December.
+Each Member of the Board of Directors is entitled to one (1) vote on all business to come before each Board Meeting.
 In the absence of a legal quorum, those present may conduct the business of the Association, with all actions so taken being subject to approval by the Board of Directors at a time when a quorum is declared.

-A. Special Meetings: Special meetings of the Board of Directors may be called by or at the request of the President or by a majority of the Board of Directors.
-The person or persons authorized to call special meetings of the Board of Directors may fix any place, either within or without the State of Illinois, as the place for holding any special meeting of the Board of Directors.
-Notice of special meetings shall be given to all board members and shall provide sufficient time to allow for any necessary preparation and travel to attend the meeting.
-No business may be transacted at a special meeting other than that stated in the call.
-Such special meetings may take place in person, by conference call or by other available electronic means.

-B. Council Meetings: All Councils shall meet at least three (3) times a year or as often as the business of the Council requires.
+- A. Special Meetings: Special meetings of the Board of Directors may be called by or at the request of the President or by a majority of the Board of Directors.
+The person or persons authorized to call special meetings of the Board of Directors may fix any place, within the State of Illinois, as the place for holding any special meetings of the Board of Directors.
+A minimum of 10 days' notice of special meetings shall be given to all Board Members prior to said meeting.
+No business may be transacted at a special meeting other than that stated in the notice.
+Such special meetings may take place in person, by conference call or by other available electronic means. - B. Council Meetings: All Councils shall meet at least three (3) times a year or as often as the business of the Council requires.